 Okay, ladies, now let’s get in formation.

-Another definition is our brain’s ability to draw on internal and external cues while making rapid, in-the-moment decisions.
+In other words, intuition is our brain’s ability to draw on internal and external cues while making rapid, in-the-moment decisions.
 Often occurring subconsciously, intuition relies on our brain’s ability to instantaneously evaluate the situation and make a decision based on gut-instincts.
+This process is a byproduct of our brain’s capacity to integrate vast amounts of information quickly and efficiently.

 Judith Orloff, MD, is the assistant clinical professor of psychiatry at UCLA and the author of Guide to Intuitive Healing: Five Steps to Physical, Emotional, and Sexual Wellness.
 She said the following: